 If you have burning like symptoms in your throat as well as your mouth, there is a decent chance that your problem could be directly related to reflux and treating your problem as if it where LPR could be the best path you could take.
 You can read more about LPR here in my complete guide.

 Other Acid Reflux Related Symptoms

-There are a host of other symptoms like sore tongue or burning tongue, hoarseness, breathing issues, burning sensation, chronic cough and throat clearing and many other which you can read more about here – LPR symptoms.
+Sometimes I am asked can acid reflux cause burning tongue?
+Well yes, there are a host of other symptoms like sore tongue or burning tongue, hoarseness, breathing issues, burning sensation, chronic cough and throat clearing and many other which you can read more about here – LPR symptoms.